J. Melville Broughton: Political career

 He served in the North Carolina Senate from 1927 to 1929.
 He later served one term as governor from 1941 to 1945.
+Identified with progressive politics, as characterized by his support of the social justice legislation of the Roosevelt Administration, a number of reforms were carried out during his term as governor.
 One of his major legacies was the extension of the public school term from six to nine months.